wmakley/tiny_serializer/README.md

     $ bundle

-I will push it to rubygems.org once I get inheritance working!
+I will push it to rubygems.org once I pick a new name!

 ## Contributing